Yesterday morning I took out the trash and passed Mrs. Argiope’s bush, and wah! She wasn’t in her web.

 And then this morning I went to look and found her back in her web, all skinny again, and in the bush were TWO egg sacs.
 Not only had she knitted up a second one, she patched up the first one with some old leaves:

 So have a virtual cigar, everyone.
 I’m an arachno-godmother—who intends to let the boys take out the trash from now on.

 No time to dilly dally… I’m late with my Super Sabado!
 Hurry, hurry, hurry!
-(Read the rest of “Super Sabado: Congratulations, Mr. Argiope, it’s a blob”)
+Continue reading “Super Sabado: Congratulations, Mr. Argiope, it’s a blob”